cdl-geneseo/geneseo-dictionary/S/Slooha.md

 # Slooha

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Slooha

 Created by  Unknown User (amb51) on Apr 29, 2015

 (N) Definition: A male or female who has sex with strangers. &quot;Vicky I can't believe you went home with that guy that you don't know!
 You're such a slooha!&quot; Bettin S-Z 2015